HORRIBLE BOSSES: WHY YOUR EMPLOYEES HATE YOU

-According to Dr. Bob Nelson, a leading expert of employee motivation, engagement, recognition, and rewards, “58% of workers report that they seldom if ever receive a ‘thank you’ from their boss.”
-Not only is this a disservice to the employee, failing to acknowledge a job well done can be detrimental to the company.
+According to Dr. Bob Nelson, a leading expert on employee motivation, engagement, recognition, and rewards, “58% of workers report that they seldom, if ever, receive a ‘thank you’ from their boss.”
+Not only is this a disservice to the employee, but failing to acknowledge a job well done can be detrimental to the company.
 While a lack of kudos might not be the deciding factor on whether an employee stays or goes, it is often a direct reflection on the company culture; and THAT is an important piece of the job satisfaction puzzle.

 You have unreasonable expectations

 In a time of crisis, employees are willing to shoulder the burden of extra responsibilities and longer hours.
 But managers who continue to pile on the work can expect unhappy and resentful employees.
 And those assuming their staff will “suffer in silence” when it comes to conflict are in for a rude awakening.
 There must be an open line of communication within the group, which allows for concerns to be addressed.
 If not, employees will only “suck it up” for so long, until the level of expectation is too high and the reward too low.

 “I am not the only one who has issues with the VP of Sales, but I am the only one that went to him and his boss to discuss my concerns, in hopes of finding a resolution—I was floored by their response.
 Basically, they told me it’s my issue, not theirs—even though half of my sales & marketing team agree with me.
 I’m obviously on my own, and that is why I am leaving the company”*